Deploying Power BI to the Enterprise

-You can make this help us make the session interactive, leveraging it.
+You can help us make the session interactive.
 You can expand or collapse it by using the orange arrows.

 And while we do have all the microphones muted for this presentation, we do encourage you to submit questions via the question section.

-And while we do try to answer those questions live, and we’ll do so today, we’re unable to, we will complete the question log and posted on Senturus.com, along with the presentation.
+And while we do try to answer those questions live, and we’ll do so today, if we’re unable to, we will complete the question log and post them on Senturus.com, along with the presentation.
 Which brings us to the slide, how do we obtain this presentation?
 Everyone always asks the question, can I get a copy of the deck?